rebel7580/rebel7580.github.io/Wx/wxmqtt.md

     }
 }
 </pre>
-Note that in the forecast payload, there may be some general items, like "loc", and then forecast-day specific items.
+<p>Note that in the forecast payload, there may be some general items, like "loc", and then forecast-day specific items.
 These are grouped under "day1", "day2", etc..
 Only days that have Active variables will show up.
 For example, if you only made Active items for "Day2" and "Day4", there will be no "Day1", "Day3", "Day5", "Day6" or "Day7" in the JSON payload.
 <br><br>
 <b>Controlling Weather Settings</b>
 <br><br>